top of page

 Conclusion

 Despite the end of direct colonial rule in Kenya and other parts of the world, the Maasai and other Indigenous communities continue to suffer from the impacts of colonialism, facing challenges such as land dispossession, poverty, an Indigenous life expectancy gap, resource exploitation and legal and political marginalisation.
 It is for this reason that international legal standards must be enforced and respected, to prevent further harm to Indigenous Peoples and to allow them to preserve and enjoy their ancestral lands and practices.
-Moreover, the voices of Indigenous Peoples globally must be respected, not least due to the crucial role they have and should be playing in protecting the earth’s ecosystems for the future.
+Moreover, the voices of Indigenous Peoples must be respected, not least due to the crucial role they have and should be playing in protecting the earth’s ecosystems for the future.

 bottom of page